klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-rest-dynamic-manifest.md

 ## <a name="delete-filters"></a>Filtreleri Sil
 ### <a name="delete-global-filters"></a>Genel filtrelerin Sil
-Genel filtre silmek için aşağıdaki HTTP isteklerini kullanın:
+Genel bir filtreyi silmek için aşağıdaki HTTP isteklerini kullanın:

 #### <a name="http-request"></a>HTTP isteği
     DELETE https://media.windows.net/api/Filters('GlobalFilter') HTTP/1.1